 Do you have problems self-motivating?
 Most of us do.
-And that is often because we are going about it the wrong way.
+And that is often because we are going about it in the wrong way.
 We tend to try to think our way around it.
-A nice idea, but not very reliable!
+A nice idea, but it’s not very reliable!
 The human brain is masterful at talking itself in and out of things at the drop of a hat in order to suit our mood or situation.

 This is why setting up a series of visual cues for motivation purposes is much more likely to keep you ready for action.
-Once you’ve put a visual reminder in place, you can’t debate your way out of it or conveniently change your opinion, you have to make a concrete choice; will I follow this through or not?
+Once you’ve put a visual reminder in place, you can’t debate your way out of it or conveniently change your opinion.
+You have to make a concrete choice; will I follow this through or not?

 So how can you apply this yourself?
 Here are some examples of visual motivation cues that you can experiment with.

-This method is at its best when you have someone to share it with, a flatmate or partner who you share a calendar with.
-Whether your relationship is supportive or competitive the camaraderie really motivates.
-Also, consider using an online calendar if you’re buddying up with someone far away.
+This method is at its best when you have someone to share it with - a flatmate or partner who you share a calendar with.
+Whether your relationship is supportive or competitive, the camaraderie really motivates.
+Also, you can consider using an online calendar if you’re buddying up with someone far away.

-Inher book Feel the Fear and do it Anyway, Susan Jeffers talks about the tension between fear and power.
-She teaches that in order to be fulfilled and empowered, we have to stay on the path to power.
+In her book Feel the Fear and do it Anyway, Susan Jeffers talks about the tension between fear and power.
+She teaches that, in order to be fulfilled and empowered, we have to stay on the path to power.
 To do this, she suggests putting a sign up on your wall, showing a scale; fear on one end and power on the other.

 “There is only one you for all time.
-Fearlessly be yourself.”
-Anthony Rapp
+Fearlessly be yourself.” - Anthony Rapp

 You might include song lyrics or a particularly inspiring line from your favourite film.
 Then, write them all up and get creative.
 You could make a poster full of them, or lots of little post-its with different ones on each.
-Last step is to stick them around you – choose places that you regularly look at like above your desk, or in front of the toilet!
+The last step is to stick them around you – choose places that you regularly look at like above your desk, or in front of the toilet!

 Someone I once worked with had the goal of getting fit at the local swimming pool.
-The pool was just across the road, and he really wanted to follow through but somehow just didn’t.
-I advise him to find a visual reminder, in this case his swimming trunks, to hang up in plain sight.
+The pool was just across the road and he really wanted to follow through but, somehow, just didn’t.
+I advised him to find a visual reminder, in this case, his swimming trunks, to hang up in plain sight.

 Give them a try or come up with your own ideas!